eposlabs/epos/apps/web/guide/vite.md

 ::: info

-You can skip this part all together and just use the default template from Epos interface.
+You can skip this part all together and just use a template from Epos interface.

 For this, create new project and pick `Modern` template which setups **Vite + TypeScript + React + TailwindCSS**.
 This will create a project with all the necessary configuration for you.
 But if you want to understand how it works and how to setup everything yourself, read on.